Garrett Motion - Cash Flow Machine with 100% Upside Potential

 We provide cutting-edge technology for the mobility and industrial space, including light vehicles, commercial vehicles and industrial applications.
 Our products include mechanical and electrical products for turbocharging and boosting internal combustion engines, as well as compressing air for fuel cell compressors, and compressing refrigerant for electric cooling compressors.
 As of 2023, our primary source of sales is associated with the global turbocharger industry for gasoline, diesel and natural gas engines across light vehicle, commercial vehicle and industrial applications.
 Sales also come from E-Boosting solutions and hydrogen fuel cell compression solutions, already manufactured at scale.

-Just for illustration, these are kinds of vehicles which use their turbochargers:
+Just for illustration, these are the kinds of vehicles that use their turbochargers:

 A substantial portion of sales (>80% of OEM sales) is secured already 4 years in advance.
 It makes it much easier to predict future cash flows.